Forensic Psychology & Psychiatry

 The therapeutic milieu under fire: security and insecurity in forensic mental health

-(2012) Gwen Adshead et al. A groundbreaking book exploring the psychodynamics and politics of the forensic therapeutic milieu It sets out a psycho-social framework for understanding the predicament and the needs of those who live in, and those who work in, forensic mental health settings, Free review by A Larney CLICK HERE
+(2012) Gwen Adshead et al. A groundbreaking book exploring the psychodynamics and politics of the forensic therapeutic milieu It sets out a psycho-social framework for understanding the predicament and the needs of those who live in, and those who work in, forensic mental health settings.
+Free review.
+CLICK HERE

 Becoming ethical